allen9629/allen9629/Readme.md

 Hi,
-My name is Allen Lim Jun Hong, currently a master student at Tsinghua University, China, pursuing for MEng.
+My name is Allen Lim Jun Hong, currently a medical specialist at PINS Medical.
+Graduated with MEng at Tsinghua University, China.
 My main focus is on developing medical rehabilitation robot control algorithms and methods, to help stroke/PD patients to be independent during rehabilitation training.

 I am developing my robots based on Robot Operating System (ROS) framework, complied with safety control algorithms.